ameliakimball/sheltermatch/README.md

 `pip install flask numpy pandas requests sklearn gunicorn`

+Additionally, your petfinder API Key and secret must be defined as environment variables.

 To instantiate the app it must inheret two things from a separate repo:
--a .csv list of shelters to display
+- a .csv list of shelters to display
--a .sav file pickled model to run on the data retrieved from the API
+- a .sav file pickled model to run on the data retrieved from the API

 These files are listed in their appropriate folder in the folder structure section below.